 Primitive Pythagorean Triples¶

-Pythagorean triples are positive integer solutions to the equation
+Pythagorean triples are positive integer solutions

 .
 Primitive Pythagorean Triples are those for which